-- 900.1.
-This section contains additional optional rules that can be used for certain casual game variants.
-It is by no means comprehensive. - 900.2.
-The casual variants detailed here use supplemental zones, rules, cards, and other game implements not used in traditional Magic games. - 901.
-Planechase - 901.1.
+- 901.1.
 In the Planechase variant, plane cards and phenomenon cards add additional abilities and randomness to the game.
 The Planechase variant uses all the normal rules for a Magic game, with the following additions. - 901.2.
 A Planechase game may be a two-player game or a multiplayer game.
 The default multiplayer setup is the Free-for-All variant with the attack multiple players option and without the limited range of influence option.
 See rule 806, "Free-for-All Variant." - 901.3.
 In addition to the normal game materials, each player needs a planar deck of at least ten plane and/or phenomenon cards and the game needs one planar die.
 No more than two cards in a planar deck can be phenomenon cards.
 Each card in a planar deck must have a different English name.
 (See rule 309, "Planes," and rule 310, "Phenomena.") - 901.3a A planar die is a six-sided die.
 One face has the Planeswalker symbol {PW}.
 One face has the chaos symbol {CHAOS}.
 The other faces are blank. - 901.4.
 At the start of the game, each player shuffles his or her planar deck so that the cards are in a random order.
 Each deck is placed face down next to its owner's library.
 All plane and phenomenon cards remain in the command zone throughout the game, both while they're part of a planar deck and while they're face up. - 901.5.
 Once all players have kept their opening hands and used the abilities of cards that allow them to take an action with those cards from their opening hands, the starting player moves the top card of his or her planar deck off that planar deck and turns it face up.
 If it's a plane card, that card is the starting plane.
 If it's a phenomenon card, the player puts that card on the bottom of his or her planar deck and repeats this process until a plane card is turned face up.
 (See rule 103.6.)
 No abilities of any card turned face up this way trigger during this process. - 901.6.
 The owner of a plane or phenomenon card is the player who started the game with it in his or her planar deck.
 The controller of a face-up plane or phenomenon card is the player designated as the planar controller.
 Normally, the planar controller is whoever the active player is.
 However, if the current planar controller would leave the game, instead the next player in turn order that wouldn't leave the game becomes the planar controller, then the old planar controller leaves the game.
 The new planar controller retains that designation until he or she leaves the game or a different player becomes the active player, whichever comes first. - 901.7.
 Any abilities of a face-up plane card or phenomenon card in the command zone function from that zone.
 The card's static abilities affect the game, its triggered abilities may trigger, and its activated abilities may be activated. - 901.7a A face-up plane card or phenomenon card that's turned face down becomes a new object. - 901.8.
 Planechase games have an inherent triggered ability known as the "planeswalking ability."
 The full text of this ability is "Whenever you roll {PW}, planeswalk."
-(See rule 701.21, "Planeswalk.")
+(See rule 701.22, "Planeswalk.")